alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 <h3 id="html_video">The <code>&lt;video&gt;</code> element</h3>

 The [`<video>` tag][video] is used to embed videos in a web page.
-It's a tag I've know about for a long time -- I still remember reading Kroc Camen's article [Video is for Everybody][everybody] in 2010, back when Flash was still the dominant way to watch video on the web.
+It's a tag I've known about for a long time -- I still remember reading Kroc Camen's article [Video is for Everybody][everybody] in 2010, back when Flash was being replaced as dominant way to watch video on the web.

 While building my web archive, I replaced a lot of custom video players with `<video>` elements and local copies of the videos.
 This my first time using the tag in anger, not just in examples.